Wilsontomass/Tourney/README.md

 # The competition (SEB employees only!)
 You have one month (until 2023/06/26 23:59 Swedish time) to come up with a strategy that can win the tournament!
 The population in the tournament will include all of the example strats, as well as everyone elses entries.
-The example strats aren't allowed to win, and their scores will be removed from the final leaderboard to determine a ranking.
+The example strats aren't allowed to win though, so if they come first in the final leaderboard we will look to the #2nd place for the first human competitor, and so on until all prizes are accounted for.
 However, there is no rule against copying an existing strategy if you think it will win ;)

 This is a game not just of coming up with a good strategy, but also trying to guess what everyone else will do (so don't let anyone know your strategy!).